pculture/miro-user-manual/en/interface.rst

 1. This is the **menu**.

 2. This is the **sidebar**.
-It allows you to navigate to the Miro Guide, video search, different views of your media library, websites, feeds, and playlists.
-Clicking on an item in the sidebar will bring up that item's display in the main view.
+Clicking on the tabs opens it in the main view.

 3. This is the **main view**.
 This screenshot is showing the browser display.